cloudcreativity/ddd-modules/docs/guide/concepts/encapsulation.md

 Here, the invoking of an action in the other bounded context maps directly to sending a command message to that bounded context.
 The retrieval of the current state of the other context maps directly to sending a query message to that bounded context.
-Both happen immediately, i.e. a synchronous in nature.
+Both happen immediately, i.e. are synchronous in nature.
 This means the calling bounded context needs to wait for a response from the other context before it can continue with its own execution.

 ### Consumers